oridanus/rTorrent-TV-series-organizer/README.md

    |       |----Season #
    |            |--Files
     ```
-  * After copying - it updates the Kodi's library, so you can just click and watch your show!
+  * After copying - it updates the Kodi's library, so it's ready to watch on Kodi in one click!